Bitmessage/PyBitmessage/INSTALL.md

 is installed on your system.
 Since PyBitmessage is Beta, it is best to run PyBitmessage from source, so that you may update as needed.

+Under Linux/Uni* just do "make run" and PyMessage will be started from source code without changing to the right path by yourself.

 ####Updating
 To update PyBitmessage from source (Linux/OS X), you can do these easy steps:
 ```